-- Set the LEDs on the ACT device per the pass/fail results
+- Set the LEDs on the Advanced Cable Tester device per the pass/fail results.

-The ACT utilizes a small current to measure the DC resistance of the various parts of the cable.
+The Advanced Cable Tester utilizes a small current to measure the DC resistance of the various parts of the cable.
 The individual pin test relies upon the fact that each end of the cable has at least two of the four defined pins used for each of VBus or Ground.
 The total cable DC resistance test relies on the presence of at least one good pin connection on each end of the cable for the VBus and the Ground connection.
-If there are not sufficient connections for the above tests, the ACT reports back “no connection” in the test results.
+If there are not sufficient connections for the above tests, the Advanced Cable Tester reports back "no connection" in the test results.
 It will report back as much information as it can discern from the available connections.

-NOTE: The ACT does not use the maximum specified current per the USB Type-C Specification for the levels of 1.5 A, 3 A, or 5 A for legacy to Type-C or Type-C to Type-C cables.
+NOTE: The Advanced Cable Tester does not use the maximum specificed current per the USB Type-C Specification for the levels of 1.5 A, 3 A, or 5 A for legacy to Type-C or Type-C to Type-C cables.

 Each requested test (HS USB and however many SS USB tests are specified) are performed sequentially by iterating through the specified test rates.
-The default cases for USB cables are 500 Mbps (HS), 5 Gbps, and 10 Gbps (SS).
-The user can set the test rates between 518 Mbps and 12.8 Gbps for both types of wires via the interface.
+The default cases for USB cables are 500 MBps (HS), 5 GBps, and 10 GBps (SS).
+The user can set the test rates between 518 MBps and 12.8 GBps for both types of wires via the interface.
 If a test is requested on a particular pair that does not support or is missing the correct connection, the tester will try multiple times to look for a transmitted signal.
 If no lock of the transmitted signal is received this process will slow down the overall test time.
 There are two modes for operation of the signal integrity test.
-The “Lab Mode” switch enables/disables the ability to look at all possible combinations for the SS pair routing.
+The "Lab Mode" switch enables/disables the ability to look at all possible combinations for the SS pair rourting.
 It does not affect the HS pair test.
-When disabled (default) the device only looks for the signals at the USB Type-C specification locations (ie. Up end TX1 at Down end RX1 or RX2 depending on cable orientation).
+When disabled (default) the device only looks for the signals at the USB Type-C specification locations (i.e., U end TX1, at D end RX1 or RX2 depending on cable orientation).
 If it is enabled it will look at all possible locations.
 The results are returned as unitless measures HEO and VEO.
-The HEO is the Horizontal Eye Opening and is a value from 0 to 63 with each unit representing 1/64 of the UI.
-The VEO is the Vertical Eye Opening which is a value from 0 to 160 representing the vertical opening of the recovered eye diagram.
-Each of these values are measured at the respective horizontal and vertical centers of the UI.
+The HEO is the Horizontal Eye opening, and is a value from 0 to 63 with each unit representing 1/64 of the UI.
+The VEO is the Vertical Eye opening, which is a value from 0 to 150 representing the vertical opening of the recovered eye diagram.
+Each of these values re measured at the respective horizontal and vertical centers of the UI.
 The HEO and the VEO are the values used for pass/fail criteria.

 Eye diagrams are the complete UI results for each test.
 They are returned in the results page for visual inspection but not used for pass/fail criteria.